 Although jewellery originated during Paleolithic culture, the oldest surviving examples are those excavated from the royal tomb of Queen Pu-abi at Ur, in Sumeria, dating from the Third Millennium BCE.
 (See also: Mesopotamian Art and Mesopotamian Sculpture.)

 Other early pieces include those taken from King Tutankhamun's tomb (c.1320 BCE).
-Jewels were an important element in Minoan culture and later Greek art, whose influence and styles permeated throughout the eastern Mediterranean, inspiring jewellery design in Etruscan art (Italian mainland) as well as the Black Sea region.
+Jewels were an important element in Minoan culture and later Greek art, whose influence and styles permeated throughout the eastern Mediterranean - notably during the era of Hellenistic culture - inspiring jewellery design in Etruscan art (Italian mainland) as well as the Black Sea region.
 Hellenistic artists, who achieved a complete mastery of miniature designs - were influenced in turn by Ancient Persian art, following the defeat of Emperor Darius by Alexander the Great.

 As Greek political power waned (300-200 BCE), La Tene Celtic culture - notably items of personal jewellery - began to penetrate from central Europe into France, Italy and the Ukraine.
 During the Pax Romana, the use of jewels became more widespread, as Rome became a centre for goldsmith workshops.
 In the Roman provinces of Western Europe, a renaissance of Celtic handicrafts took place, exemplified by the Petrie Crown - created using the repoussé method during the period 200-100 BCE - and the exquisite Broighter gold collar (torc), created during the 1st century BCE.